-If your organization uses other communication tools, such as team chat app Slack, make sure action items from those virtual conversations are pushed to Todoist, too.
+If your organization uses other communication tools—such as a team chat app like Slack, Microsoft Teams, or Discord—make sure action items from those virtual conversations are pushed to Todoist, too.

 Pro Tip: Want to ensure you don't create duplicate tasks?
 Tell your Zaps to search for an existing Todoist task before it creates a new task.
 That way, you won't accidentally end up with duplicates.

 For example, Morgan Oberg, tutor at adult education company Sensus, relies on Todoist to help him fulfill customer orders.
 Whenever a customer places an order via a Wufoo form, a Zap creates a Todoist task that reminds him to package and send the order.
-Plus, the Zap prints the shipping label via and updates the customer's information in email marketing tool MailChimp.
+Plus, the Zap prints the shipping label via and updates the customer's information in email marketing tool Mailchimp.

 "When somebody makes an order, I have Zapier send the info to Todoist so I can remember what to do," Oberg says.
-"In order not to market things to my customers that they have already ordered, I send the order info to MailChimp."
+"In order not to market things to my customers that they have already ordered, I send the order info to Mailchimp."

 Once the order is sent, Oberg marks the Todoist task as complete, which kicks off another Zap:

 Send Twilio SMS messages for completed Todoist tasks